Kenshiki Labs

 Access and authorization

-Kenshiki uses policy and relationship-aware control patterns to ensure access is evaluated at the moment claims are retrieved, transformed, or emitted.
+Kenshiki Labs uses policy and relationship-aware control patterns to ensure access is evaluated at the moment claims are retrieved, transformed, or emitted.

 • Least-privilege access evaluation